KKKZOZ/oreo/readme.md

 ## Why this name?

-I love Oreo and Oreo also has many different flavors of fillings.
+I love Oreo and Oreo also has many different flavors of fillings!

+## About Cherry Garicia

+A client coordinated transaction protocol to enable efficient multi-item transactions across heterogeneous key-value store.

 ## Roadmap